Nazir Razak: Early life and education

-Nazir Razak was born on 19 November 1966 at the Kuala Lumpur General Hospital.
-He is the youngest child of Malaysia's second Prime Minister, Abdul Razak Hussein, and his wife, Rahah Noah.
-By the time of his birth, the couple already had four sons and had long hoped for a daughter.
+Nazir Razak was born on 19 November 1966 at Kuala Lumpur General Hospital, the youngest child of Malaysia's second Prime Minister, Abdul Razak Hussein, and his wife, Rahah Noah.
+He was born into a political family; his father had served as Pahang state secretary and UMNO deputy president, while his maternal grandfather, Mohamed Noah Omar, was chairman of UMNO in Johor.
 He spent much of his childhood at Sri Taman, the official residence of his father, and attended St John's Primary School in Bukit Nanas from 1972 to 1976.
 On 14 January 1976, when Nazir was nine years old, his father died from leukaemia.
 He subsequently continued his education at the Alice Smith School from 1977 to 1979.

-From 1980 to 1985, Nazir attended Oundle School in Northamptonshire, where he served as a prefect and head of both the rugby and cadet teams.
-He later pursued higher education in the United Kingdom, earning a Bachelor of Science (Hons) at the University of Bristol between 1988 and 1989.
-While there, he played football and rugby, served as President of the Malaysia and Singapore Students' Association (MASSA), and joined the Marshall Society.
-Nazir then continued his studies at the University of Cambridge in September 1988, enrolling at Pembroke College to pursue a Master of Philosophy in the Economics and Politics of Development.
-During his time at Cambridge, he was a member of the Cambridge Union and remained actively involved in the MASSA as well as the Marshall Society.
+From 1980 to 1985, Nazir attended Oundle School in Northamptonshire.
+He later studied at the University of Bristol, where he earned a Bachelor of Science with honours.
+While at Bristol, he played football and rugby and was president of the Malaysia and Singapore Students' Association (MASSA) and a member of the Marshall Society.
+In September 1988, he began a Master of Philosophy in Economics and Politics of Development at Pembroke College, University of Cambridge, where he was also a member of the Cambridge Union.